Yangon, Singapore - Things to Do in Yangon

 Shwedagon Pagoda at twilight

-Circular Train slow ride
+Circular Train slow loop

 Getting There